MetroStar/onyx-genai-sdk/README.md

 3. Create a new Jupyter Notebook

+4. Install the client as indicated above

-4. Add the onyxgenai client imports to your project
+5. Add the onyxgenai client imports to your project

 For more in depth examples, see [notebooks](https://github.com/MetroStar/onyx-genai-sdk/tree/main/notebooks) section of this repo.